Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 <img src ='assets/geo_analysis_geometry_19.gif' width=700>

-### What percent of the Dutch roads have LTE coverage?
+### What percent of the Dutch motorways have LTE coverage?

-Now imagine you want to calculate what percentage of roads in Netherlands have coverage by LTE network.
-To get the number, you can employ the `Netherlands Open Map Data` dataset that has NL roads.
+Now imagine you want to calculate what percentage of highways in Netherlands are covered by LTE network.
+To get the number, you can employ the `Netherlands Open Map Data` dataset that has NL motorways.

 Run the foillowing query in your Snowflake worksheet:

 ```
-SELECT ROUND(100*SUM(ST_LENGTH(ST_INTERSECTION(coverage.geom, roads.geo_cordinates)))/
-               (SELECT SUM(ST_LENGTH(geo_cordinates))
-                FROM OSM_NL.NETHERLANDS.V_ROAD roads
+SELECT SUM(ST_LENGTH(ST_INTERSECTION(coverage.coverage_geom, roads.geo_cordinates))) as covered_length,
+       SUM(ST_LENGTH(ST_INTERSECTION(coverage.municipality_geom, roads.geo_cordinates))) as total_length,
-                WHERE class = 'motorway'), 2) AS "Coverage, %"
+       ROUND(100 * covered_length / total_length, 2) AS "Coverage, %"
 FROM OSM_NL.NETHERLANDS.V_ROAD roads,
      geolab.geography.nl_municipalities_coverage coverage
-WHERE st_intersects(coverage.geom, roads.geo_cordinates)
+WHERE ST_INTERSECTS(coverage.geom, roads.geo_cordinates)
 AND class = 'motorway';
 ```

-It seems our LTE network covers more than 98% of the motorways.
+It seems our LTE network covers almost 100% of the motorways.
 A good number to call out in a marketing campaign.

-### How many kilometers of NL roads have poor or no LTE coverage?

-As an analyst, you might want to find out how many kilometers of motorways in the NL do not have good coverage by our network.
-Let's use the `NL Open Map Data` dataset and build a decay model of our signal using H3 functions from `CARTO’s Analytics Toolbox`.

-Let's first create our signal decay model for our antennas.
+### Estimating quality of LTE signal on Dutch motorways

+In the previous section we found outs that alsmost all motorwats in Netetherlands are within a range of LTE tower.
+But the LTE signal may have a different quality depeneding on how close is the tower or how many towers we have.
+The next question you may ask as an analyis is what motorways in the NL have poor signal quality.

+For this we need to build a signal decay model.
+We will also H3 to represents signal distribution around the cell towers.
+H3 functions from `CARTO’s Analytics Toolbox` will help us with that.

 In the following query, we will create a table with an H3 cell id for each cell tower.
-To get the H3 cell id, we will use the `H3_FROMGEOGPOINT` function.
+To get the H3 cell id, we will use the `H3_FROMGEOGPOINT` function:

-Run the following query in your Snowflake worksheet:

 ```
 CREATE OR REPLACE TABLE geolab.geography.nl_lte AS